-BCH is one of only five Colorado hospitals north of Denver that have been designated as Primary Stroke Centers.
+BCH has one of only five Colorado hospitals north of Denver that have been designated as Primary Stroke Centers.
 In order to achieve this designation, Boulder Community voluntarily underwent a rigorous on-site review of our stroke program’s clinical practice guidelines and performance measurement activities.

 We are also a proud recipient of the Get With The Guidelines®-Stroke Gold-Plus Quality Achievement Award, a quality improvement program created by the American Heart Association/American Stroke Association.
 Our stroke program was recognized for implementing specific quality improvement measures for the rapid diagnosis and treatment of stroke patients.
 These measures include aggressive use of medications and risk-reduction therapies aimed at reducing death and disability and improving the lives of stroke patients.